CHERTS/ansible-zabbix-agent-dbmon/README.md

 ## Installation

-Installing this role is very simple: `ansible-galaxy install cherts.zabbix-agent-dbmon`
+Installing this role is very simple: `ansible-galaxy install cherts.zabbix_agent_dbmon`

-This will install the zabbix-agent-dbmon role into your `roles` directory.
+This will install the zabbix_agent_dbmon role into your `roles` directory.

 ## Minimal Configuration